Signed in as:

 Age-related Macular Degeneration (AMD) is a medical condition which may result in blurred or loss of vision in the center of the visual field due to damage to the macula of the retina and is one of the leading causes of vision loss and blindness in people over 50 years of age in developed countries.
 There are two forms of AMD; dry and wet AMD.

-Naason Science is offering a Mouse Model of dry AMD induced by NaIO3 injection.
-This Model provides rapid phenotypic changes such as damage of tight junction integrity and thinning of retinal layers that can be assessed by immunohistochemical analyses.
+Naason Science offers a mouse model of dry AMD induced by NaIO3 injection.
+This model provides rapid phenotypic changes such as damage of tight junction integrity and thinning of retinal layers that can be assessed by immunohistochemical analyses.

 Dry AMD can progress to wet AMD when abnormal blood vessels develop underneath the retina.
 Wet AMD can be induced by photocoagulation of the retina using the 532 nm laser.
 The choroidal neovascularization (CNV) formed by the laser can be measured in vivo using optical coherence tomography and fluorescein angiography.
 We also offer immunohistochemical analyses on flatmounts using markers for CNV and subretinal fibrosis, which often accompanies wet AMD.